Patient education: Vaccines for children age 7 to 18 years (Beyond the Basics)

-●Children at increased risk of meningococcal disease – The meningococcal vaccine that protects against types A, C, W135, and Y meningococcal disease is recommended for children aged 2 to 10 years who are at increased risk for meningococcal disease.
+●Children at increased risk of meningococcal disease – The meningococcal vaccine that protects against types A, C, W135, and Y meningococcal disease is recommended for children aged 2 months to 10 years who are at increased risk for meningococcal disease.
 In addition, the meningococcal vaccine that protects against type B meningococcal disease is recommended for people 10 years and older who are at increased risk of meningococcal disease.
 The vaccination schedule for children at increased risk for meningococcal disease depends upon the underlying medical condition and whether they remain at increased risk for disease.

 Meningococcal vaccine side effects — Approximately 70 percent of people have a local reaction (eg, tenderness, redness) at the injection site.